-Decision process for Business Board and Combined Authority Board projects

-- 3.4.6 For new programmes/projects, the detailed consideration of whether the programme/project represents value for money, has realistic delivery timescales and processes, and will deliver the outputs and outcomes in line with our strategic documents is undertaken through the development of a Project Initiation Document (PID) and Business Case. - 3.4.7 A PID is used to identify the expected expenditure, project governance, timescales for delivery and proposed outcomes, and to enable more informed financial and output profiling in line with the Medium-Term Financial Plan.
-This is an internal project management document and will be prepared by the Project Manager. - 3.4.8 The PID provides a first view of how, what and when the project will deliver against the Mayor's Growth Ambition Statement, the Local Industrial Strategy and the Business Plan. - 3.4.9 Once approved, the project can then be developed into a Business Board or paper for approval at the Combined Authority Board meeting.

-Decision process for Business Board
+Decision process for Business Board and Combined Authority Board projects 3.4.6 For new programmes/projects, the detailed consideration of whether the programme/project represents value for money, has realistic delivery timescales and processes, and will deliver the outputs and outcomes in line with our strategic documents is undertaken through the development of a Project Initiation Document (PID) and Business Case.
+Or in the case where the Formatted: Highlight Combined Authority or the Business Board are assigned a Lead Authority role by Government to administer national funding schemes then the prescribed project application form and assessment criteria process would be used for decision making.
+Formatted: Highlight 3.4.7 A PID is used to identify the expected expenditure, project governance, timescales for delivery and proposed outcomes, and to enable more informed financial and output profiling in line with the Medium-Term Financial Plan.
+This is an internal project management document and will be prepared by the Project Manager.
+3.4.8 The PID provides a first view of how, what and when the project will deliver against the Mayor's Sustainable Growth Ambition Statement, the Local Industrial Strategy and the Business Plan.
+3.4.9 The PID includes an initial climate assessment proportionate to the level of detail at the PID stage.
+3.4.10 Once approved, the project can then be developed into a Business Board or paper for approval at the Combined Authority Board meeting.
+Decision process for Business Board 3.4.11 The Business Board will review the Business Case for Business Board funded projects and make recommendations to the Combined Authority Board, as Accountable Body, to approve the funding.
+3.4.12 In order to ensure that the Business Board is able to progress its business in an efficient manner, the Business Board has an urgency decision making procedure which is set out in its constitution.
+Decisions and actions taken will be retrospectively reported to the next meeting of the Business Board 3.4.13 In addition to the delegations in the Combined Authority Constitution, the Business Board and Combined Authority Board has delegated limited authority to the Director of Business and Skills to approve small grants to SMEs between £2,000 and £20,000 subject to Section 73 Officer approval, and regular reporting to the Business Board: 3.4.14 Business cases approved at the Business Board and Combined Authority Board are published on the Combined Authority website, as part of the monthly Board papers.
+24

-- 3.4.10 The Business Board will review the Business Case for Business Board funded projects and make recommendations to the Combined Authority Board, as Accountable Body, to approve the funding. - 3.4.11 In order to ensure that the Business Board is able to progress its business in an efficient manner, the Business Board has an urgency decision making procedure which is set out in its constitution.
-Decisions and actions taken will be retrospectively reported to the next meeting of the Business Board - 3.4.12 In addition to the delegations in the Combined Authority Constitution, the Business Board and Combined Authority Board has delegated limited authority to the Director of Business and Skills to approve small grants to SMEs between £2,000 and £20,000 subject to Section 73 Officer approval, and regular reporting to the Business Board; - 3.4.13 Business cases approved at the Business Board and Combined Authority Board are published on the Combined Authority website, as part of the monthly Board papers. - 3.4.14 Work from the HM Treasury on Green Book guidance has created a benchmark and guidance that has been built into Business Case templates and for when procuring Business Cases; all Business Cases must adhere to the 5-case model.
-This forms the evidential basis on which the need for intervention is based and will help ensure programmes and projects are identified based on need and opportunity. - 3.4.15 Decisions within the Scheme of Delegation and taken under delegated powers are recorded through the Officer Decision Notice process, with supporting
+- 3.4.15 Work from the HM Treasury on Green Book guidance has created a benchmark and guidance that has been built into Business Case templates and for when procuring Business Cases; all Business Cases must adhere to the 5-case model.
+This forms the evidential basis on which the need for intervention is based and will help ensure programmes and projects are identified based on need and opportunity. - 3.4.16 Decisions within the Scheme of Delegation and taken under delegated powers are recorded through the Officer Decision Notice process, with supporting

-- Business Cases available on request.
-The Officer Decision Notices are published on the Combined Authority website. - 3.4.16 All reports to the Business Board and any committees, include the application for funding, appraisal of application, legal and finance expert' view and recommendations.
+Business Cases available on request.
+The Officer Decision Notices are published on the Combined Authority website.

+3.4.17 All reports to the Business Board and any committees, include the application for funding, appraisal of application, legal and finance expert' view and recommendations.
 The BB S73 Officer signs off all Business Board expenditure